When a Painful Moment Echoes Louder Than the Peaceful Ones

 The Power of Corrective Experiences

-Healing often happens through 'corrective emotional experiences'—situations where you encounter the opposite of what hurt you in the past.
-If you experienced rejection, healing might come through consistent acceptance.
-If you felt unheard, recovery might involve experiences of being truly listened to and understood.
-These corrective experiences don't erase painful memories, but they provide your brain with evidence that different outcomes are possible.
+Healing often happens through what clinical psychologists call 'corrective emotional experiences' — situations where you meet the opposite of what hurt you the first time.
+If you were unheard, healing can come through being genuinely listened to and understood.
+If you were rejected, through consistent acceptance.
+These experiences don't erase the old memories, but they give your nervous system new data — evidence that different outcomes are possible with different people in a different chapter.

 Mindful Memory Processing